NestEggCrypto/pitrezor-firmware/HowTo.md

 7. Connect the other end of the USB cable to your computer or a USB power supply.
 You should see the pi boot sequence in the monitor and after 4-5 seconds the trezor logo should appear.
 Good!
 That confirms that your pi and SD card are working correctly.
 8. At this point you cannot do much, so disconnect the USB cable, HDMI adapter and cable and remove SD card.
-9. If you are using the Adafruit bonnet, it is time to connect it and go straight to the "Configuration" section below.
+9. If you are using the Adafruit bonnet, it is time to connect it and go straight to the [Configuration](https://github.com/NestEggCrypto/pitrezor-firmware/blob/main/HowTo.md#configuration) section below.
 Otherwise, continue reading
 10. Solder the 2 buttons to the pi as showed in the following diagram.
 The left button (called "no") is connected to the pins 30 and 32 (in yellow in the next picture).
 The right button (called "yes") is connected to the pins 34 and 36 (in red in the picture).
 This is the default setup but can be tweaked from configuration file.
 The pi 4 use the same pins.

 <img src="/img/pizero_gpio_schema.jpg" style="width:100%!important;"/>